tangshuang/componer/README.md

 **bower always come first**

 In componer, bower components always come before npm packages.
-For example, if you install a package which has both bower and npm packages, bower package will be recommanded to install firstly.
+For example, if you install a package which has both bower and npm packages, bower package will be recommended to install firstly.
 If you `require` a package, and this package has both bower and npm packages in local directory, bower component will be used firstly.

 **virtual cache**